kavia-common/silent-auction-platform-39777-39786/react_frontend/assets/supabase.md

 # Supabase Integration - Silent Auction App (Frontend)

-This app uses Supabase for database, realtime, and optional magic-link auth.
+This app uses Supabase for database, realtime, storage, and optional magic-link auth.

 Environment variables required (set in your .env for the react_frontend container):
 - REACT_APP_SUPABASE_URL